LEMON CURD LINZER COOKIES

 Notes

-Linzer Cookie Cutter: I used a cookie cutter kit specially designed for Linzer cookies, but any cookie cutter will work.
-Just be sure to use the same shape for both the tops and bottoms.
-Then, use a tiny cutter to cut out the centers of the top cookies.
+Linzer Cookie Cutter: I used a cookie cutter kit made for Linzer cookies, but any cookie cutter will work.
+Just use the same shape for both the tops and bottoms.
+Use a small cutter to cut out the centers of the top cookies.
+Make sure you have an even number of tops and bottoms so the cookies can be sandwiched evenly.

 Nutrition